skypilot-org/skypilot/docs/source/getting-started/installation.rst

   $ # pip install "skypilot[lambda]"
   $ # pip install "skypilot[all]"

-SkyPilot currently supports six cloud providers: AWS, GCP, Azure, Lambda Cloud, SCP, and Cloudflare (for R2 object store).
+SkyPilot currently supports seven cloud providers: AWS, GCP, Azure, Lambda Cloud, IBM, SCP, and Cloudflare (for R2 object store).
 If you only have access to certain clouds, use any combination of :code:`"[aws,azure,gcp,lambda,cloudflare,scp]"` (e.g., :code:`"[aws,gcp]"`) to reduce the dependencies installed.